The stock rout isn't over: Dow tumbles - KESQ

 Expectations are only part of the game.
 The Fed could also conclude that inflation has run too hot at the end of 2021 and crank up rates more — or sooner.

 Treasury yields, which track interest rate expectations, were off last week’s highs Monday.
-The 10-year bond yielded 1.72% Monday morning after climbing past 1.8% for the first time since before the pandemic last week.
+The 10-year bond yielded 1.72% in the early afternoon after climbing past 1.8% for the first time since before the pandemic last week.

+While the Fed is trying to get inflation down by normalizing its pandemic-era policies, the US economy is grappling with the fallout from the Omicron variant.
+America’s private sector output growth slowed in January as the highly infectious variant put more pressure on the already-battered supply chain and existing labor shortage, according to the IHS Markit flash composite purchasing managers’ index.

 Making matters worse, investors are anxiously watching the situation in Ukraine as fears mount that the country could be invaded by Russia.